FDLR rebels blamed for killing of Italian ambassador to DR Congo | DW | 23.02.2021

 Armed groups on rampage

-The FDLR is among dozens of armed groups operate around the Virunga Mountains that straddle the area between DR Congo, Rwanda and Uganda.
-Rangers in Virunga National Park have been come under repeated attack.
+The FDLR is among dozens of armed groups that operate around the Virunga mountains that straddle the area between DR Congo, Rwanda, and Uganda.
+Rangers in Virunga National Park have come under repeated attack.
 Last month, eight rangers were killed in an ambush.

 One expert at the Kivu Security Tracker (KST), a US monitor, told AFP: "The FDLR are near the place where the attack took place.
 It's in the realm of possibility that the Rwandan rebels are responsible for this attack."

-DR Congo President Felix Tshisekedi has strongly condemned the killing of the Italian army, caling it a"terrorist attack" and promising an inquiry.
+DR Congo President Felix Tshisekedi has strongly condemned the killing of the Italian envoy, caling it a"terrorist attack" and promising an inquiry.

 "Western governments have been reluctant to support efforts to eliminate these groups.
 Rwanda has been struggling alone in dealing with the threat of the FDLR.
-Now that Europeans are the victims, perhaps it's going to change."
+Now that Europeans are the victims, perhaps it's going to change," says Mutebi.

 In April, the FDLR was blamed for killing 12 rangers in the Virunga National Park.